Morning, Tuesday, 1st March 2022

 - core challenges around fuel poverty and security of supply

-It is timed as an opportunity for stakeholders and policymakers to examine the new Northern Ireland Energy Strategy, following its expected publication by the Department for the Economy, and to assess its aims and key issues for implementation.
+It is timed as an opportunity for stakeholders and policymakers to examine the new Northern Ireland Energy Strategy, following its publication by the Department for the Economy on 16th December, to assess its aims and highlight key issues for implementation.

 We expect discussion to bring out latest thinking on the Strategy’s key areas of focus, including:

-- the energy system - and what is required for setting achievable decarbonisation targets, a just transition in NI, and an optimal energy mix to serve demands in electricity, heat, and transport
+- the energy system - what is required for setting achievable decarbonisation targets, a just transition in NI, and an optimal energy mix to serve demands in electricity, heat, and transport

 - futureproofing - priorities for infrastructure development and demand-side management that are fit for changing consumer behaviour and can cope with long-term pressures on the energy system

-We are pleased to be able to include keynote contributions from Professor John Barry, Professor of Green Political Economy and Co-Director of the Centre for Sustainability, Equality and Climate Action, Queens University Belfast; Thomas Byrne, Director, Energy Strategy, Department for the Economy; and John French, Chief Executive, Utility Regulator.
+We are pleased to be able to include keynote contributions from Professor John Barry, Professor of Green Political Economy and Co-Director of the Centre for Sustainability, Equality and Climate Action, Queens University Belfast; John French, Chief Executive, Utility Regulator; and Richard Rogers, Head of Energy, Department for the Economy.

 Overall, areas for discussion include: